colding10/colding10.github.io/src/content/ctfs/script-ctf-2025.md

 year: 2025
 review: |
   A fun event overall.
 Rev challs were pretty light for the most part.
 Was mostly beginner-friendly so I sniped a lot of easy challs.
   Cheating accusations at the end were a bit too wild but admins dealt with it nicely.
+Really really nice admins and well organized in my opinion!
 quality: 8/10
 wouldPlayAgain: yes
 notes: |